 Objectives of assessment and evaluation

-What are the objectives of assessments?
+What are the main objectives of assessments and evaluation?
 Assessments differ from other tests in the sense that the latter have a pass/fail rate, whereas the assessment is a test that can generate different outcomes, and none of them is necessarily wrong or incorrect.
 Examples of assessments are surveys, placement tests, personality tests, skills tests, and so on.

 With our tool, you can create different types of evaluations, such as quizzes, exams and assessments.
 In the “Assessment” section, you can choose between Multiple Categories and Single Scale Assessments.